Johann Georg Heine

-Johann Georg Heine (3 April 1771 – 7 September 1838) was a German orthopedic mechanic and physician.
+Johann Georg Heine (3 April 1771 – 7 September 1838) was a German orthopedic mechanic and medical doctor.
 He is considered the father of Orthopedics in Germany.

 From cutler to orthopedic mechanic

 Heine was born in Lauterbach on 3 April 1771, the son of a brewer.
 He was apprenticed to a cutler at Überlingen and worked as a journeyman cutler in Esslingen am Neckar, Mannheim and Straßburg.
 At length he left Southern Germany and took his residence in Berlin from 1794 to 1798, where he got into contact with Barthel von Siebold, a son of a Würzburg surgeon Carl Caspar von Siebold.
 In May 1798 Heine moved to Würzburg and became a craftsman making medical instruments for the Würzburg University.
 He married Anna Förtsch from Würzburg and had two children, Anna (born 1801), who later married her cousin Bernhard Heine, and Joseph Heine (born 1803), who was to become an important physician in the Electorate of the Palatinate.